rivy/js.xdg-portable/readme.md

 ## API

-The properties `.cache`, `.config`, `.data`, `.runtime`, `.state` will return `null` in the uncommon case that both the XDG environment variable is not set and the users home directory can't be found.
-You need to handle this case.
-A common solution is to [fall back to a temp directory](https://github.com/yeoman/configstore/blob/b82690fc401318ad18dcd7d151a0003a4898a314/index.js#L15).
+In the uncommon case that both the XDG environment variable is not set and the users home directory can't be found, `os.tmpdir()` will be used as a fallback for the missing `os.homedir()` value.

 ### .cache